-When I was sent to the Loire Valley for my first season at Backroads, I wasn't sure what to expect.
-I'd heard of Loire, but couldn't tell you why.
-Paris is famous for its history and culture, Bordeaux for its wine, and the Riviera for its magnificent coast and sunshine - but the Loire?
+When I was sent to France's Loire Valley for my first season at Backroads, I wasn't sure what to expect.
+I'd heard of the Loire, but couldn't tell you why.
+Paris is famous for its history and culture, Bordeaux for its wine, and the Riviera for its magnificent coast and sunshine—but the Loire?

 The Loire was a new beast, and I had to experience it before I understood where it fit into the French experience.
 My conclusion?
 The Loire is, without a doubt, the ultimate starting point for first-time visitors to France.